Caplet pricing in affine models for alternative risk-free rates

 In the post-Libor universe, one can consider {\em forward-looking} and {\em backward-looking} caps/floors, depending on the rate which defines their payoff.
 While forward-looking caps/floors are based on forward-looking term rates and are conceptually similar to classical Libor caps/floors, backward-looking caps/floors have a significantly different nature, since their payoff is determined by the compounded in-arrears RFR (see \cite{LM19,Pit20}).
-This corresponds to a new type of payoff, which has Asian features and is fully determined only at the end of the accrual period.
-While it is reasonable to believe that both types of caps/floors will exist in post-Libor markets, backward-looking caps/floors currently play a major role.
-Indeed, the Libor fallbacks protocol translates existing contracts into backward-looking contracts (see \cite{ISDA}).
-Furthermore, at the time of writing, market consensus on the definition of forward-looking term rates has not been reached (see \cite{LB22} for a recent analysis of the challenges of the adoption of forward-looking term RFRs).
+While both types of caps/floors coexist in the current post-Libor market, backward-looking caps/floors play a particularly important role.
+Indeed, forward-looking term rates (such as CME term SOFR and ICE term SOFR) have been introduced only recently and are not supported by the Alternative Reference Rates Committee (ARRC) for use in derivatives markets, being restricted to derivatives that hedge cash products referencing term SOFR.
+In addition, the Libor fallbacks protocol adopts backward-looking rates as fallback rates in existing contracts (see \cite{ISDA}).